 We assess how young children are learning and developing by observing them frequently.
 We use information that we gain from observations, as well as from photographs or sound recordings of the children to document their progress and where this may be leading them.
 We believe that parents know their children best and we ask them to contribute to assessment by sharing information about what their children like to do at home and how they as parents are supporting development.

 We make periodic assessment summaries of children’s achievement based on our on-going development records.
 These form part of children’s Unique Story.
-We undertake these assessment summaries at regular intervals three times a year as well as times of transition, such as when a child goes onto school.
+We undertake these assessment summaries at regular intervals two times a year as well as times of transition, such as when a child goes onto school.
 We plot children’s progress on our progress tracker and we will share with you at parents evening.

 Well-being and Involvement